 Q: Which ones do you think we should we care for?

-A: Probably as the sole care provider for attention deficit/hyperactivity disorder (ADHD), and as the first-step care provider for anxiety, depression and oppositional defiant disorder.
+A: Probably you should care for cases as the sole care provider for attention deficit/hyperactivity disorder (ADHD), and as the first-step care provider for anxiety, depression and oppositional defiant disorder.

 Q: What is first-step care?

-A: Recognizing the problem and setting up a referral to a therapist.
+A: First-step care is recognizing the problem and setting up a referral to a therapist.
 Ideally, you will then be communicating with that therapist about progress of the case.
-First care steps care might also involve prescribing a first or second medication trial in the case of anxiety or depression.
+First-step care might also involve prescribing a first or second medication trial in the case of anxiety or depression.

 Q: OK, let’s start with ADHD.
 How do you make the diagnosis, other than just trying a stimulant medication and seeing how things go?